Breastfeeding and COVID-19

 - Sharing stories is very effective, includes families in the work, and also lends itself to controlling the narrative for breastfeeding support.

 These themes have guided our efforts and we are so honored to serve in solidarity with birth and breastfeeding frontline workers as we navigate this pandemic.
-If you would like to join our next meeting of breastfeeding supporters, please email firstname.lastname@example.org for more information.
+If you would like to join our next meeting of breastfeeding supporters, please email firstname.lastname@example.org for more information and visit www.mibreastfeeding.org/local-meetings for more information.

 Bottom line: breastfeeding should continue